 Ibrahim Ben Murad

-The science of plants passed through four stages before it made its first appearance in the heritage of Arabic science as an independent subject in its own.
+The science of plants passed through four stages1 before it made its first appearance in the heritage of Arabic science as an independent subject in its own.

-- Its addition of new plant species purely on the basis of their discovery.
+Its addition of new plant species purely on the basis of their discovery6.